Video Course & Resource Library

 Technically yes, but that’s not what this course is designed for.

-Learn UX Design focuses on interaction-heavy digital experiences – apps where the user does things like browse lists of data, type in new data, search, filter, navigate to different parts of the app, etc. While many principles will apply to simpler websites, you should skip this course unless you want to design more complex apps.
+Learn UX Design focuses on interaction-heavy digital experiences – apps where the user does things like enter data, search, filter, browse lists, navigate around, etc. While many principles will apply to simpler websites, you should really only enroll if you want to design more complex apps.

 Yes.
 I dislike how some online courses make you wait for weeks to see all the content.
 I prefer to treat all my students as adults capable of managing their own learning.
 You will have instant access to the entire course the moment you enroll.